Admissions Policies and Procedures

-Walsh’s College Credit Plus Program allows a limited number of qualified high school juniors and seniors to enroll in courses for course credit.
+Walsh’s College Credit Plus Program allows qualified high school students to enroll in courses for course credit.
 These courses, in addition to fulfilling high school graduation requirements as approved by local boards of education, give qualified students a head start toward a college degree.
 Accepted students join Walsh students in taking regular courses taught by University faculty members.
 The University may require students, prior to enrollment in the College Credit Plus Program, to take placement tests.
 Preregistration for classes is on a space-available basis.

 College Credit Plus Admission